 - What content provides a framework for applying the skill while not conflicting with other content?

-A good feel for the shape and structure of a learning content of a (smart) playlist (assets + skills) does half the work as you being to understand the content that fits those roles easily.
+A good feel for the shape and structure of a learning content of an effective playlist (assets + skills) does half the work as you being able to understand the content that fits those roles easily.

 Filtered’s very own Marc Zao-Sanders and Georgina Peake co-authored a model for this in a recent Harvard Business Review article.